 June is about the time to apply a preventative insecticide for grub worms because the adult beetles like the Japanese beetle or May/June beetle start flying around and drop eggs at this time.
-Apply a systemic insecticide like Merit 0.5G to prevent grub worms.
+Apply a systemic insecticide like Acelepryn to prevent and treat grub worms.

 Sod webworms, on the other hand, are known for munching on bermuda grass blades as opposed to the root system.
 They are little green worms that skeletonize the leaves on grass blades, leaving a windowpane look in the blade.

 Fall armyworms tend to leave the same kind of damage, but they are either green or a muddy brown with a wide, horizontal black stripe running down each of their sides.
 They are around 1–1.5 inches in length and have a lightly colored upside-down “Y” that marks the head of the worm.